 - Microlimit Blackjack: Has a minimum bet of $0.10, offers no surrender option, and pays 6:5 on blackjack (2:1 on suited blackjacks).
 It’s not the most favorable rule set, but players will be hard pressed to find a lower minimum wager size.

 The other available options are pretty similar, with betting amounts being the main difference.
 They are no-frills classic blackjack tables which typically pay 3:2 on blackjack, allow doubles on any two cards, doubles after splits, and accept bets from between $0.25 up to $1,000.

-There are several types of roulette available at Caesars, each offering slightly different rules and payouts.
+There are eight types of roulette available at Caesars, each offering slightly different rules and payouts.